 Why We Need Your Support

-For example, in 1984-85 the state of Texas contributed 47 percent of the university’s budget.
-Today that share is only 13 percent.
+As recently as the 1980s, the state of Texas still contributed nearly half of the university’s budget.
+Today the state’s contribution is 12 percent.

 Part of UT’s funding structure is the Permanent University Fund, or PUF.
 Contrary to popular belief, the PUF isn’t “extra” money; it’s part of the state’s higher-education funding structure.
 PUF assets include more than 2 million acres of oil- and mineral-producing land in West Texas.

 The revenue that the PUF generates annually does not go exclusively to UT, but rather to 17 institutions in the Texas A&M and UT Systems.
 UT’s share for 2014-15 was $263 million — about one-tenth of our $2.66 billion budget.

 With a change in state funding unlikely in the foreseeable future, revenues are expected to remain flat if not decline further.
 By necessity, UT has made up the funding difference through increased tuition and fees and the vigorous pursuit of research grants and philanthropic support.

 The university’s budget has grown substantially over the years to keep up with our changing world.
 The budget for 1984-85 was $503 million, or $1.15 billion in today’s dollars, versus $2.66 billion for 2014-15.

 Factors accounting for that growth, for us and for universities nationwide, include not just more students being served as the population increases, but also the ever-rising costs associated with:

 Everything the university does is linked to teaching, research, or community engagement.
 Like a well-managed business, UT works continuously to reduce costs, increase productivity, and improve service, all in the most efficient ways possible.
 Efforts are underway to achieve recurring savings from shared services on campus, for instance, in information technology and other areas.